Maaack/Godot-Game-Template/README.md

     4. Update the `Add Button Texture` and `Remove Button Texture` with textures.
     5. Save the scene.

+6. Add sound effects to the UI.

+    1. By scene.

+        1. Open `MainMenu.tscn` and `PauseMenu.tscn`.
+        2. Select the `UISoundController` node.
+        3. Add audio streams to the various UI node events.
+        4. Save the scenes.

+    2. Project-wide.

+        1. Open `UISoundControllerAutoload.tscn`.
+        2. Select the `UISoundController` node.
+        3. Add audio streams to the various UI node events.
+        4. Save the scene.
+        5. Go to `Project > Project Settings… > Autoload`.
+        6. Enable `UISoundControllerAutoload`.
+        7. Close the window.

-6. Update the game credits / attribution.
+7. Update the game credits / attribution.

     1. Copy `ATTRIBUTION_example.md` over `ATTRIBUTION.md`.